Remo Stars F.C.: History

 The club was founded in 2004 by Kunle Soname as FC Dender.

 In 2010, continuous hard work of the club saw them promoted to the second tier of Nigerian Football, the Nigeria National League (NNL).
 Further development saw the club's management re-brand its organization.
 The rebranding included a change of name when FC Dender relocated to its current base of Remoland and changed its name to "Remo Stars Football Club".

 They played in the top division of Nigerian football, the Nigerian Premier League after promotion in 2016.

 In 2018, Remo Stars were relegated from the Nigerian Professional Football League (NPFL) to Nigeria National League.

 In September 2021, Remo Stars secured promotion to the Nigeria Professional Football League (NPFL) after finishing second in Nigeria National League (NNL) playoff Group A.

 On 27th April, 2025, Remo Stars defeated Niger Tornadoes 1-0, through an 84th-minute goal by Olamilekan Adedayo, to secure their first ever Nigeria Premier Football League title.
 With this triumph, they became the first South-West club to win the title since 2000 when Julius Berger won it.

 Remo Stars drew an average home attendance of 706 in the 2023–24 Nigeria Premier Football League.

+Remo Stars won the Nigeria Premier Football League (NPFL) title in 2024/2025 to write a new chapter in their history.

+However, in the following 2025/2026 season, Remo Stars suffered relegation from the NPFL following a 1-1 draw at Bendel Insurance on the final day of the season.

+The Sky Blues’ relegation was confirmed after Kun Khalifat came from behind to claim a 3-1 win over Wikki Tourists.
+The Ikenne based club joins El Kanemi, Bayelsa United, and Wikki Tourists down to the NNL for next season.